maxt95/FactoryDefense/docs/prd/run_bootstrap_session_init.md

 - Apply restricted cells and ramp definitions.

 ### Step 2: Place HQ Entity
-- Spawn HQ as a 2×2 structure entity at base position (40, 32).
+- Spawn HQ as a 2×2 structure entity at base position (39, 31) — bottom-left anchor, occupying cells (39–40, 31–32).
 - Set HQ health to 500 (from `wave_threat_system.md`).
 - HQ has 24-slot storage capacity and 4 output ports (N/S/E/W).
 - HQ acts as the initial storage hub — starting resources are placed in the HQ's buffer.